-- 1. Software writes to ACKDT must be followed by a minimum SDA setup time before clearing CSTR. - A NACK may still be generated by hardware when bus errors are present as indicated by the I2CxSTAT1 or I2CxERR registers.

-3. This bit can only be set when CSD = 1.
+- 1. Software writes to ACKDT must be followed by a minimum SDA setup time before clearing CSTR. - 2.
+A NACK may still be generated by hardware when bus errors are present as indicated by the I2CxSTAT1 or I2CxERR registers. - 3.
+This bit can only be set when CSD = 1. - 4.
+If SCL is high (SCL = 1) when this bit is set, the current clock pulse will complete (SCL = 0) with the proper SCL/SDA timing required for a valid Stop condition; any data in the transmit or receive shift registers will be lost.